 Veolia Energia Łódź is a major energy company in Poland with its core business being cogeneration of system heat and electricity and management district heating network.
 Veolia Energia Łódź continues a close to 115-years history of the Łódź energy, being a recognized partner of the city and important part of development of its infrastructure.
 While following the assumptions of the Group’s sustainable development policy, the Company develops and implements innovative energy efficiency solutions that are optimal for the environment and local communities.

 Veolia supplies system heat to approximately 60% customers in Łódź, as well as to major investments in the city, including industrial plants, public institutions, shopping centres and services.
 District heating network operated by Veolia Energia Łódź supplies also Konstantynów Łódzki.

-Marketing Director at SunRoof
+Head of Marketing at SunRoof

 Content Manager at SunRoof